zilliztech/zdoc/docs/tutorials/faqs/faqs-payment-and-billing.md

 ## FAQs

-This topic lists the possible issues about payment and billing on Zilliz Cloud and the corresponding solution.

 ### After adding a credit card, can I continue to use the expired credits left in my account?{#after-adding-a-credit-card-can-i-continue-to-use-the-expired-credits-left-in-my-account}